gabrielCastilloSerafim/Message-app/README.md

 # Message-app

 This is a real time IOS messaging app wrote in Swift 5.
-The app uses Firebase Auth to autenticate and register users and Firebase Realtime database to manage real time messaging.
+The app uses Firebase Auth to authenticate and register users and Firebase Realtime database to manage real time messaging.

 ## Features